techworldwithmurali/kubernetes-zero-to-hero/README.md

 #### Complete Kubernetes Course: Beginner to Advanced with Hands-On Projects

 **Course Description:**
-This 25-day hands-on course teaches you how to deploy, manage, and troubleshoot Kubernetes clusters on AWS.
-Starting with basic concepts, you’ll progress through tool installations, EKS setup, deployments, scaling, networking, and monitoring.
-Key topics include Helm, RBAC, logging (EFK), Prometheus, and advanced troubleshooting techniques.
-Practical projects guide you through real-world use cases, preparing you to manage Kubernetes environments efficiently on AWS.
+- This comprehensive 25-day course will teach you how to deploy, manage, and troubleshoot Kubernetes clusters on AWS, from foundational concepts to advanced techniques.
+- You’ll start with the basics, progressing through the installation of essential tools, setting up Amazon EKS, and deploying applications.
+- As you advance, you'll dive into topics such as scaling, networking, and monitoring.

 ## Day 1 - Kubernetes Overview